dontpanicdao/starknet-burner/docs/users/burner-in-action.md

 npm run dev
 ```

-When you connect to the burner wallet, for the first time, you get a string
+When you connect to the starknet burner, for the first time, you get a string
 asking for the account and session tokens like below:

 <p align="center">